AI-Safety-Awareness-Foundation/aisaf/content/contact.md

 Reach us at [info@aisafetyawarenessfoundation.org](mailto:info@aisafetyawarenessfoundation.org).

-You can also subscribe to our [mailing list](https://forms.gle/cbUyG8qzGKnp5bKZ6) where we’ll post updates about the newest AI safety events we’re running.
+You can also subscribe to our [mailing list](https://forms.gle/cbUyG8qzGKnp5bKZ6) where we’ll post about upcoming events.